MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-H-Hazardous-Materials/section-1910.106.md

 (*d*) Beverages when packaged in individual containers not exceeding 1 gallon in size.

-(2) *Design, construction, and capacity of containers* - (i) *General.* Only approved containers and portable tanks shall be used.
+(2) *Design, construction, and capacity of containers*—(i) *General.* Only approved containers and portable tanks shall be used.
 Metal containers and portable tanks meeting the requirements of and containing products authorized by chapter I, title 49 of the Code of Federal Regulations (regulations issued by the Hazardous Materials Regulations Board, Department of Transportation), shall be deemed to be acceptable.

 (ii) *Emergency venting.* Each portable tank shall be provided with one or more devices installed in the top with sufficient emergency venting capacity to limit internal pressure under fire exposure conditions to 10 p.s.i.g., or 30 percent of the bursting pressure of the tank, whichever is greater.
 The total venting capacity shall be not less than that specified in paragraphs (b)(2)(v) (*c*) or (*e*) of this section.
 At least one pressure-activated vent having a minimum capacity of 6,000 cubic feet of free air (14.7 p.s.i.a. and 60 °F.) shall be used.
 It shall be set to open at not less than 5 p.s.i.g.
 If fusible vents are used, they shall be actuated by elements that operate at a temperature not exceeding 300 °F.

-(iii) *Size.* Flammable and combustible liquid containers shall be in accordance with Table H-12, except that glass or plastic containers of no more than 1-gallon capacity may be used for a Category 1 or 2 flammable liquid if:
+(iii) *Size.* Flammable liquid containers shall be in accordance with Table H-12, except that glass or plastic containers of no more than 1-gallon capacity may be used for a Category 1 or 2 flammable liquid if:

 (*a*)(*1*) Such liquid either would be rendered unfit for its intended use by contact with metal or would excessively corrode a metal container so as to create a leakage hazard; and